The Lands: Geography

 Iron Mountains

-This small mountain range sports many mines of iron.
-Its foothills are the pastureland for sheep and goats.
+This mountain range sports many mines of iron.
+Its foothills are pastureland for sheep and goats.
 One mountain stands separate from the others - Mount Hammer.
 It gets its name from a natural formation on its western slopes that resembles an anvil (the sharp end jutting away from the mountain) with a square block of stone above it (which the Dwarves imagine is the front of a hammer about to pound the anvil).
 Between the anvil and hammer is a gap which provides entry into a wonderful cavern and what was once the greatest iron mine of all time.
-Its ore has all been removed but now the mine has been converted into the palace of the Mountain Dwarf monarch and the foothills on the western slopes are now the site of the city of Mount Hammer.
+Its ore has all been removed but now the mine has been converted into the palace of the Mountain Dwarf monarch and the foothills on the western slopes are now the site of the many-terraced city of Mount Hammer.

 The Sundering Steppes